PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 ## Changelog

+### v0.6.0 beta (2021-03-31)
+* Added some upgrades to buff the gemstone balls.
+(Sapphire's upgrade is significantly cheaper because it was probably the most underpowered previously.)
+* Big code refactor.
+Thanks vadimjprokopev!

 ### v0.5.1 beta (2021-03-31)
 * Hopefully fixed the issue that causes the game to start lagging after being open for a while.
 Thanks a million to /u/Alexandreclalex!